MaastrichtU-IDS/play-fair/README.md

 </p>

-Concepts and properties are annotated with general ontologies
+Concepts and properties are annotated with general ontologies:

 + [Data Model Game table](model/data-model.md) - describes a Game
 + [Data Model Ruleset Regions](model/data-model-regions.md) - describes the rulesets of a Game given geographical regions